 2. Are there any good tips for choosing an affordable California town to retire in?

-A: The larger cities and those with high-income residents may be too pricey for thrifty retirees.
+A: The larger cities and those with high-income residents may be too costly for thrifty retirees.

 There are still lots of smaller and less touristy places to settle down that have more affordable housing for seniors but are still near to many of California's awesome scenic sites and popular attractions.